Assistant Professor of Economics

 - Econ 101B: Intermediate Macroeconomics (Honors)

-- Marginal Jobs and Job Surplus: Evidence from Separations and Unemployment Insurance (working paper, 2018; with Simon Jaeger and Josef Zweimueller)
+- Marginal Jobs and Job Surplus: A Test of the Efficiency of Separations (working paper, updated December 2018; with Simon Jaeger and Josef Zweimueller)

 - Payroll Taxes, Firm Behavior, and Rent Sharing: Evidence from a Young Workers Tax Cut in Sweden